JoGist/RC-VGDatabase/README.md

 ## Technologies used
-*   Ruby/Rails - for the base server and infrastructure
+*   [Ruby/RailsI](https://www.ruby-lang.org/) - for the base server and infrastructure
-*   Google Maps API - for the map which show where each game is sold
+*   [Google Maps API](https://cloud.google.com/maps-platform) - for the map which show where each game is sold
-*   Google OAuth - for autenticating with Google into the site
+*   [Google OAuth](https://support.google.com/cloud/answer/6158849?hl=en) - for autenticating with Google into the site
-*   Steam OAuth - for autenticating with Steam into the site
+*   [Steam OAuth](https://partner.steamgames.com/doc/webapi_overview/oauth) - for autenticating with Steam into the site
-*   IGDB API - for retreiving all games  information and cover art
+*   [IGDB API](https://www.igdb.com/api) - for retreiving all games  information and cover art
-*   Redis-server - to establish the action cable and manage the WebSockets across chatrooms
+*   [Redis-server](https://redis.io/) - to establish the action cable and manage the WebSockets across chatrooms

 Plans for the future:
 *   Deploy on Heroku